 According to the World Health Organization (WHO), an estimated 5% of the adult world lives with depression.
 In the United States, 19.1% of adults live with diagnosable anxiety, and 22.8% have experienced some form of mental illness.

-Barriers to adequate mental health care are many – societal, cultural, and personal.
+There are many barriers to adequate mental health care – societal, cultural, and personal.
 As a therapy practice, we witness many of these hurdles firsthand.

 In 2017, we first launched The Resilient Brain Project (RBP), to help create a world with more accessible healing options.